FredAtei/neighbourhood-project/README.md

 </tr>
 </table>

-## Link to the backend of the Neighbourhood application
+## Link to the backend of the Neighbourhood application.
  [BackEnd](https://github.com/Nelly-ayebale/Neighbourhood)

 ## Authors